winstonjs/winston/README.md

 * __colorize:__ Boolean flag indicating if we should colorize output.
 * __timestamp:__ Boolean flag indicating if we should prepend output with timestamps (default true).
 If function is specified, its return value will be used instead of timestamps.
 * __filename:__ The filename of the logfile to write output to.
-* __maxsize:__ Max size in bytes of the logfile, if the size is exceeded then a new file is created, a counter will become a suffix of the log file (f.eks filename.1).
+* __maxsize:__ Max size in bytes of the logfile, if the size is exceeded then a new file is created, a counter will become a suffix of the log file.
 * __maxFiles:__ Limit the number of files created when the size of the logfile is exceeded.
 * __stream:__ The WriteableStream to write output to.
 * __json:__ If true, messages will be logged as JSON (default true).